3 Models of IT Support Services | Managed IT Support | Technowand

 Technology continues to evolve.

-Today’s technology really needs to be treated with respect – it has now become the backbone of your organisation.
-This means it has the power to make your business a great success but it also means that if you ignore it you could end up like the old cassette tape.
+People should treat technology with respect because it has become the backbone of their organization.
+This means that it has the power to make their business a great success, but neglecting it could result in becoming obsolete like the old cassette tape.

-Simple IT that delivers what it promises increases productivity for your team.
-This is the key.
-At its core IT needs to be simple to use and deliver results – increasing productivity.
+Your team’s productivity increases when IT delivers what it promises and is simple to use.
+This is the key, IT should be designed to be simple and deliver results, specifically increasing productivity.

-Old and poorly designed IT can leave your team members frustrated and unable to do their jobs to the utmost of their abilities.
-Which leads to loss in productivity which cost you money.
+Old and poorly designed IT can frustrate team members and prevent them from performing their jobs to their full potential, leading to a loss in productivity and costing you money.

 The three models of IT Support Services

 Small businesses are the backbone of the Australian economy so it’s surprising to see how many of them use the Ad Hoc Support model.

 This is a dangerous situation to be in.
 This is similar to the danger rating we experienced in Australia in the 2019/20 bushfire season.

 If your IT goes down good luck knowing how soon you can be back up and running.
 We have seen ransomware attacks forcing businesses to stop work.
 These attacks have even forced businesses to close down!

 As the name suggests this is an on-demand support service, pretty much like a plumber who comes to fix a leaking tap.